-I also have different flowers around my garden but one particular flower I would like to share with you is marigold.
+I also have different flowers around my garden but one particular flower I would like to share with you is the marigold.

-Marigolds help to repel garden pests such as tomato horn-worms, and white flies.
+Marigolds help to repel garden pests such as tomato horn-worms and white-flies.
 I like to scatter these flowers all around my vegetable garden.

 13. Sweet Corn and Butternuts